great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mssql_datasource.rst

                     3        4            Waiting to Exhale (1995)                         Comedy|Drama|Romance\r
                     4        5  Father of the Bride Part II (1995)                                       Comedy\r

-            This means all has went well and you can proceed with exploring the data sets in your new MSSQL datasource.
+            This means all has went well and you can proceed with exploring datasets in your new MSSQL datasource.

-            **Note** : In the current example, the yaml config will only create a connection to the datasource for the current session.
-After you exit python, the datasource and configuration will be gone.
-To make the datasource and configuration persistent, please add information to  ``great_expectations.yml`` in your ``great_expectations/`` directory.
+        #. **Save the config.**

+            Once you are satisfied with the config of your new Datasource, you can make it a permanent part of your Great Expectations setup.
+            First, create a new entry in the ``datasources`` section of your ``great_expectations/great_expectations.yml`` with the name of your Datasource (which is ``my_mssql_datasource`` in our example).
+            Next, copy the yml snippet from Step 4 into the new entry.

+            **Note:** Please make sure the yml is indented correctly.
+This will save you from much frustration.

 Additional notes